Course Title: Applied Professional Practice in Career and Life Design

 Assessment tasks:

-Assignments are competency-based, unweighted, Pass/Fail.
-Submission dates are according to a negotiated schedule developed by you and your course leader.
-All assessments need to be successfully completed to pass this course.
+Assignments are competency-based, unweighted, and must be completed satisfactorily to pass this course.
+Submission dates are indicated in the Syllabus and Assignment sections in the University learning management system.
 Feedback will be given on all assessment tasks.

 Your course assessment conforms to RMIT assessment principles, regulations, policies, procedures and instructions.